Curious about the process for deciding who should be named as an author on papers, or whose name should appear first? Read on to find out!

 Get some independent advice from the MGA by booking an appointment with an MGA advocate.

-To get in contact with one of our advocates, please book an appointment via email.
-Alternatively, you can complete the form below and an MGA Advocate will be in touch within 1-2 working days.
+To get in contact with one of our advocates, please book an appointment via email or fill in our online form.

 Everything you provide in the form is treated as private and confidential.
-Demographic data is for statistical purposes only.
+Only starred fields are compulsory.
+Demographic data is collected for statistical purposes only.